Click here to view a video of Edward C. Halperin, M.D., M.A., Chancellor and CEO of NYMC speak on the history of the College

 The College’s Certificate of Incorporation was amended in 1938 to include authority to award graduate degrees in addition to the M.D., specifically, a master of science in medicine, a doctorate in medical science and a doctorate in public health.
 College archives, however, record scheduling of advanced courses and research activity as early as 1910 and offerings of graduate courses in surgery and medicine to residents in the 1920s.
 In 1963, the Graduate School of Medical Sciences was founded, establishing for the first time graduate education within a school separate from the medical curriculum.
 The Board of Trustees renamed the school the Graduate School of Basic Medical Sciences in 1969.

 The advent of new technologies in the ’60s and ’70s made it increasingly expensive to operate Flower and Fifth Avenue Hospitals.
 In addition, the College was subsidizing faculty salaries to supplement private practice income.
 Around the mid-1960s, New York Medical College began to consider relocating its campus.
-After reviewing several options, the Board of Trustees voted to accept a proposal from Westchester County and to apply for a federal grant that would fund nearly half the expense of creating a new medical center.
-When the government discontinued the funding program, however, the College was unable to secure its share.
-The County raised the necessary funds and proceeded to manage the medical center in entirety.
-Meanwhile, financial difficulties at Flower and Fifth Avenue Hospitals continued.
-Toward the late ’70s, it was estimated that the College was subsidizing hospital operations at a rate of more than $1 million a month.
-The College was on the brink of bankruptcy.
-The Board of Trustees considered many options, but most required a takeover by another institution – an unacceptable course.
+After reviewing several options, the Board of Trustees voted to accept a proposal from Westchester County to apply for a federal grant that would fund nearly half the expense of creating a new medical center on the grounds of the existing Grasslands Hospital.
+College administration moved to the Valhalla campus in August of 1971 and in 1972 the new Basic Sciences Building was open.

 The Relationship with the Archdiocese of New York